legalpageorg/legalpage/README.md

 ## Contribute

 Hi!
 I'm excited that you are interested in contributing to legalpage.org.
-Whether it's reporting issues, updating the templates, or adding new languages, your help is welcome!
+Whether it's reporting an issue, updating the templates, or adding new languages, your help is welcome!

 ### Issue Reporting